rdfostrich/article-swj2020-cobra/content/conclusions.md

 by making use of a *bidirectional delta chain*.
-Based on our implementation of this new approach (COBRA), our experimental results show that this modification solves the main scalability problem of a unidirectional delta chain (OSTRICH) regarding its ingestion times (41% faster average).
+Based on our implementation of this new approach (COBRA), our experimental results show that this modification solves the main scalability problem of a unidirectional delta chain (OSTRICH) regarding its ingestion times (41% faster).
 This change also reduces total storage size (13% lower) for two out of three datasets.
 Furthermore, all versioned query types achieve a performance boost (21% faster), except for VQ under the BEAR-A dataset.